 Evaluating Farm Accounting Software

-When it comes to selecting accounting software think about where you are now and where you eventually want to end up.
+When it comes to selecting accounting software, think about where you are at now and where you eventually want to end up.
 If you are just new to the computer, buying a comprehensive and complicated financial package will probably leave you frustrated and without any useful records.

-The chart of accounts is the list of the different categories that you are trying to track.
-For example, this might include: seed, chemicals, fertilizer, rent, government payments, personal health insurance and a host of other topics.
-These different accounts can then be printed out by category which allows you to review your expenses and income by category and date.
+The "chart of accounts" is the list of the different categories that you are trying to track.
+For example, this might include: seed, chemicals, fertilizer, rent, government payments, personal health insurance, and a host of other topics.
+These different accounts can then be printed out by account and this allows you to review your expenses and income by the accounts and by dates.

-The number of software firms has declined in recent years, in part due to the cost of updating the software to keep it income tax compliant.
-One of the features that you may want is the ability to download the software to your tax or tax preparer’s software so that all that data doesn’t have to be reloaded.
-Check with your tax preparer for compatibility.
+The number of software firms has declined in recent years, in part due to the cost of updating the software to maintain income tax compliance.
+One of the features that you may want is the ability to export or share to your tax or tax preparer’s software so that all the data doesn’t have to be reloaded.
+If applicable, check with your tax preparer for compatibility.

-There are several land grant universities and others that have set up chart of accounts for Quicken.
-They also have tutorials and other teaching materials available online.
+There are land grant universities and others that have built "chart of accounts" for Quicken.
+They also have tutorials and other teaching materials, as does Intuit.

-The next step up in software would provide you with more features such as payroll, inventory, and more in-depth enterprise analysis.
+The second tier in software would provide you with more features such as payroll, inventory, and more in-depth enterprise analysis.
 Some include the option of using double entry accounting, which gives you a running up-to-date net worth statement at all times.

-Figure out where you are, where you want to go, and how much time and money are you willing to spend to get there.
-Check out several different companies and compare price, features and service.
-They often have a demo disk that is free or at very little cost that you can run for a while.
+Consider where you are, where you want to go, and how much time and money you are willing to spend to get there.
+Explore several different companies and compare price, features, and service.
+There are often free or reduced-cost demo versions that you can access and run for a certain period of time.

-A few companies are listed below.
+A few companies are listed here.
 This list is not all inclusive and does not constitute a recommendation for any of these products.
-Failure of any company to make the list doesn’t imply anything.
-I just don’t have them on my list.
+Failure of any company to make the list does not imply anything.

 Of course you can always use your favorite search engine.